yafetz/yt-playlist-duration/README.md

-A small web app to get the lengths of playlists on YouTube.
+A small web app to get the duration of playlists on YouTube.